JCGutierrezConcha/Predict-Frogs-Presence-Using-Climate-Data/README.md

 - vpd (Vapor Pressure Deficit, average for month), units = kpa
 - pdsi (Palmer Drought Severity Index, at end of month), units = unitless

+For each feature, the mean was calculated in the period analyzed (1980-2019).
+That is why the suffix '_mean' was added to the name of each feature.

 The target variable is ocurrenceStatus.
+The presence of frogs is represented with a value = 1 and the absence with a value = 0.

 ## EDA